ajnart/homarr-docs/docs/widgets/calendar-widget.md

 ### Release information

-All days with indicators will be clickable and will open a popup with detailed information about the releases on this day:
+All days with indicators will be clickable, highlight the clicked day, and will open a popup with detailed information about the releases on this day:

 ![Screenshot showing pop-up of day information](./img/calendar/widget-calendar-day-information.webp)